 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

-Book Categories: Early Britain, Anglo-Saxon Chronicle, Anglo Saxons, Saints, East Anglia, Mercia, Northumbria, Wessex, Alfred the Great, Edward the Elder, Athelstan, Edgar, Aethelred II, Edward the Confessor, Harold II, Roman Britain, Vikings, Normans, Fiction, England, Scotland, Wales, Ireland, Europe
+Book Categories: Early Britain, Anglo-Saxon Chronicle, Royalty, Saints, East Anglia, Mercia, Northumbria, Wessex, Alfred the Great, Edward the Elder, Athelstan, Edgar, Aethelred II, Exile & Aethling, Edward the Confessor, Harold II, Roman Britain, Vikings, Normans, Fiction, Children's Books, England, Scotland, Wales, Ireland, Europe

 Kings and Queens of Early Britain by Geoffrey Ashe.
 The English monarchy from 1100 B.C. to the 9th century A.D.

 Kings & Queens of Ancient Britain by Charles Phillips.
 Royal history brought to life with 200 illustrations, maps, and comprehensive genealogical tables.